gvwilson/sensibleadventures/misc/bear-02.md

 at the same moment.

 "Your Highness, are you all right?"
-The sergeant rolled over and dragged himself over to Prince Lormay.
+The sergeant rolled over and dragged himself over to Prince Thokmay.

 "He's all right," the bear rumbled.
 She had dropped back onto all fours.
 She sniffed at them, then lumbered over to the prince's sword